This FAQ provides answers to common questions about OpenType® fonts. If you have a question that is not addressed here, please contact us.

 Q. Will OpenType fonts work with my existing applications, fonts, printer, computer and OS?

 A: Yes, in most environments, you can add OpenType fonts and they will work just like regular Type 1 or TrueType fonts.
 Some current operating systems will require Adobe Type Manager or ATM Light.
 Known incompatibilities with specific versions of applications are discussed in the OpenType ReadMe.

 Q. Can I use OpenType fonts over a network?

 A: Yes.
-As long as your computer is set up to use OpenType fonts, and the server is accessible to your computer, you can use them over a network as well.
+As long as your computer is set up to use OpenType fonts and the server is accessible to your computer, you can use them over a network as well.
 In addition, the same OpenType fonts can be used on both Macintosh and Windows systems that are connected to the network.
-However, you should check the terms of your font license agreement to make sure that you are licensed to use the fonts over a network, and that you are not exceeding the number of users permitted by the license.
+However, you should check the terms of your font licence agreement to make sure that you are licensed to use the fonts over a network and that you are not exceeding the number of users permitted by the licence.